LiamSho/3d_reconstruction/README.md

 Operating System: Ubuntu 22.04 and macOS 13 are tested.
 Windows is not supported, use WSL2 instead.

+CUDA support only works on Linux or WSL2 with NVIDIA GPU and Clang 14 or G++ 12 compiler.
+You need to install NVIDIA driver and CUDA toolkit 12 first.

 Libraries:

 - librealsense2
 - PCL
 - glfw3
 - spdlog
+- lyra
+- fast_gicp
+- OpenMP

 Compiler: